sucitw/mlflow_tracking/README.md

 # MLflow_Tracking

 Artifacts to deploy and use MLfLow Tracking Server
+The docker file and demo codes have been tested in Mac OS successfully.
+For Win env, some configurations may be changed.

 ## Build a docker image